 Yes.
 If you would like to be considered for more than one Program of Study, please indicate this on the application form where you are asked to state a major.
-You may apply to up to three Programs of Study.
+You may apply to two Programs of Study.

 However, please keep in mind that admission to all Programs of Study is highly competitive.
 Please do not apply to a Program of Study you are not familiar with or are not serious about studying for the next four years.
 Your chances of being admitted to the College are not enhanced by applying to multiple programs.